 Prof. Daniel Kaiser

 I'm a Lecturer (Assistant Professor) at the University of York and a trained psychologist and cognitive neuroscientist and currently Professor for Neural Computation at JLU Gießen.
-I'm generally interested naturalistic vision: I want to understand how we perceive the world around us in typical everyday situations.
+I'm generally interested in naturalistic vision: I want to understand how we perceive the world around us in typical everyday situations.
 Outside of the lab, I enjoy cycling and eating unhealthy vegetarian food.
 Please view the About Me page for further details and the Research page (under construction) for the main research directions I'm currently pursuing.